You at 7 weeks pregnant

 Your life might still feel the same even though you have this amazing thing happening inside you.
-Many women feel full of energy and just keep doing their usual things – working, playing sport, going for walks, catching up with people and all the rest.
+You might feel full of energy and just keep doing your usual things – for example, working, playing sport, going for walks and catching up with people.

 But it’s also common to feel really tired and need more sleep than usual.
 Rest as much as you can, and try to get to bed earlier at night.
 You might not want to go out as much as you used to.

 Amazing things are happening with your baby, called an embryo:

 - The embryo is about 1 cm long from head to tail – about the size of a coffee bean.
 Body parts are usually out of proportion at this stage.

 - The face is forming around the mouth.
 The embryo has large eyes, ear buds and a wide forehead.
 Inside the head cavity, the brain is developing.